-I note a whole bunch of recent announcements:
+I note a whole bunch of announcements from the recent past:

 This is part of life in SaaS.
 Not only does competition grow as folks take notice of your progress — especially after about 4-5 years, once you get big enough even the top execs at BigCos can see it — but it often starts with your partners.
 It’s natural.
 The ones that see the biggest synergies are also the ones that see the easier path to directly expanding into your space.
 We touched on this a bit back in the early days of SaaStr here.

 - First, plan for it — and don’t get your dander up.
 If your top partner is going to compete with you in 3-4 years, well, that’s 3-4 years you have to leverage their customer base and get a huge headstart.
 Think of it that way.
 Still share your roadmap, even a lot of your confidential information.
 If they are going to compete, they are going to compete.